 Are you looking for an apartment in Tulsa that will rent to you despite your tarnished credit or a broken lease?
 In this article, we will discuss ways of finding these types of apartments and ease your frustration.
-Since they do not readily advertise in the media, it is a little challenging for one to find them but we will discuss a few techniques you can use to actually narrow down your search and find these types of rental units.
+Since they do not readily advertise in the media, it is a little challenging for one to find them but we will discuss a few techniques you can use to narrow down your search and find these types of rental units.

 If you are looking for a second chance apartment in Tulsa, one way of finding these is to simply contact a local apartment locator.
 This is a great way of locating hard-to-find apartments.
-Locators can lend their vast expertise in dealing with various leasing offices and can help you find a place that will be helpful and understanding towards your situation.
+Locators can lend their vast expertise in dealing with various leasing offices and can help you find a place that will be helpful and understanding of your situation.
 They are also familiar with the different apartments’ rental policies and their likelihood of being able to accommodate you.

 Also, confiding in trusted friends and family members can be another helpful way you can utilize to find an apartment despite your poor credit or broken lease.
 Friends and family can lend valuable info on where to rent.
-It is also crucial to remember that even with an approval, you may be asked to show proof of employment and also submit to a criminal background check.
+It is also crucial to remember that even with approval, you may be asked to show proof of employment and submit to a criminal background check.